By supporting people in prison to maintain housing and resolve debts, we can help end the cycle between prisons and homelessness.

 Who can we assist?

-We provide legal help to people in prison in most Victorian prisons.
-Currently, our focus is on tenancy issues to avoid people getting evicted while in prison.
-We also deal with housing debts owed to previous landlords (particularly the Office of Housing), which may prevent people from finding new housing after release.
+We provide free legal help to people in prison in most Victorian prisons.
+Currently, our focus is on housing issues to avoid people getting evicted while in prison on short sentences or remand.
+We also specialise in housing debts owed to previous residential rental providers (particularly the Director of Housing), which may prevent people from finding new housing after release.

 Scoping holistic legal needs of Victorians exiting prison